playbenny/benny_manual/docs/blockipedia.md

 - -Free Plate

+- -Good vilin

+- -Bad violin

 ### voice.multi.sample.player
-- multisample player with slices, offset, timestretch, and a set of loose emulations of melotron mechanics - pitch wobble, motor drag (proportional to the number of notes held down*), and a finite limit set on rewind speed.
+- multisample player with slices, offset, timestretch, and a set of loose emulations of melotron mechanics - pitch wobble, motor drag (proportional to the number of notes held down), and a finite limit set on rewind speed.

 - this voice expects you to load a wave with an ascending scale, evenly spaced, with the slices set.

-- * motor drag only works when an actual connection has been made - it won't work when auto-assign keyboard is played into the block.
+- motor drag only works when an actual connection has been made - it won't work when auto-assign keyboard is played into the block.

 ### voice.noise
 - noise source + VCA + ENV. midi to the 'damp' input causes the envelope to close quickly.